patient-portal 6 min read

 Pre-Op Information for Total Hip Replacement Patients

-A comprehensive pre-operative guide for Dr Liew's total hip replacement patients — everything you need to know before surgery day.
+A comprehensive pre-operative guide for Dr Liew's total hip replacement patients - everything you need to know during the Pre-Operative period.

 Dr Chien-Wen Liew